oroinc/documentation/backend/setup/demo-environment/docker.rst

 Access the Mail Catcher
 -----------------------

-|Smtp service| is additionally launched so you could send emails from the application.
-It receives all mail and a web interface that enables you to view it and perform the required actions.
+|Smtp service| is additionally launched so you can send emails from the application.
+It receives all mail and has a web interface that enables you to view it and perform the required actions.
 The web interface for the mail catcher is available on port `8025`.
 You can open it by URL ``http://localhost:8025``.

 Stop the Application
 --------------------